The existing New Jersey dispensaries have formed the interest group NJ Cannabis Trade Association (NJCTA) ahead of adult-use legalization.

-Susanna Short, a consultant for iAnthus, helped organize the NJCTA.
-She explained that having represented iAnthus to New York Medical Cannabis Industry Association (NYMCIA), it made sense to form a similar organization in New Jersey.
+Susanna Short, a consultant for iAnthus, helped organize the NJ Cannabis Trade Association.
+She explained she represented iAnthus to New York Medical Cannabis Industry Association (NYMCIA).
+So it made sense to form a similar organization in New Jersey.

 Short organized a meeting of the 12 medical cannabis license holders prior to COVID.
-The two issues that wanted to address was adult-use legalization and social equity.
-Plans for the NJCTA when COVID and the subsequent crises hit.
+The two issues that they wanted to address were adult-use legalization and social equity.
+Plans for the NJCTA were shelved when COVID and the subsequent crises hit.

 They first advocated to the NJDOH for curbside pickup, expedited prospective employee screening, and home delivery.

-Short said they will be a “unified voice” for their members.
+Short said they would be a “unified voice” for their members.

-Short said the NJCTA was sidetracked by the pandemic from working on legalization and social equity.
+Short said the pandemic sidetracked the NJCTA from working on legalization and social equity.

 “As we approach legalization, we want to make sure patient needs are met,” Short said.

-While the NJCTA has yet to take policy positions, Short said social equity is a passion of hers that needs to be included in the cannabis legalization implementation bill.
-She thought it important that micro business licenses be included, along with expungements for cannabis convictions, and reinvestment into communities hardest hit by the War on Drugs.
+The NJCTA has yet to take policy positions.
+Short said social equity is a passion of hers that needs to be included in the cannabis legalization implementation bill.
+She thought it was important that micro business licenses be included.
+Also important were expungements for cannabis convictions and reinvestment into communities hardest hit by the War on Drugs.

 “I’m hopeful that folks can achieve consensus on these types of things,” Short said regarding the NJCTA.

 - Green Thumb Industries